isaacs/rimraf/README.md

 * `maxBusyTries` -  The number of times to retry a file or folder in the event of an `EBUSY` error.
 The default is 3.
-* `gently` - If provided a `gently` path, then rimraf will only delete files and folders that are beneath this path, and only delete symbolic links that point to a place within this path.
-(This is very important to npm's use-case, and shows rimraf's pedigree.)

 ## rimraf.sync